Ciklum: History

 In 2017, Michael Boustridge was appointed CEO.

 In 2019, Ciklum raised a new investment led by Dragon Capital with AVentures Capital co-investment.

-Since February 2020, Ciklum's CEO has been Kulraj Smagh.
+Since April 2023, Ciklum's CEO has been Rajaram Radhakrishnan.

-In 2022, since the beginning of the Russian invasion, the company's top management and Ciklum investors have personally directed more than UAH 40 million to organizations that help the Armed Forces and citizens of the country who suffered as a result of the war.
-Separately, Ciklum allocated UAH 1.5 million to finance the Ukrainian army.
+In 2022, since the beginning of the Russian invasion, the company's top management and Ciklum investors have personally directed more than ₴40 million to organizations that help the Armed Forces and citizens of the country who suffered as a result of the war.
+Separately, Ciklum allocated ₴1.5 million to finance the Ukrainian army.
 In addition, Ciklum continued to develop the from Patriots to Patriots program for donations from employee income.
 It means the company will double the collected funds and direct them to support the army.

+Acquisitions

+In 2009, Ciklum purchased the main business activities from Mondo's bankruptcy.